 - Technology training for employees

 Not only does aligning your technology policies and processes simplify your business operations, but also it means that your staff can spend less time trying to solve the nuances from office to office and focus more on the business.

 Cloud computing could be considered the ultimate business collaboration tool.
 It's much easier than the old system of downloading applications to individual computers or on-site servers.
 Cloud computing allows your teams—even your remote workforce— to easily collaborate and share data from anywhere, creating a streamlined approach to working with multiple locations.

 3. Set up a Virtual Private Network (VPN)

-Collaboration, file sharing, and generally being on the same page are challenging for any business, but they can be made even more challenging when multiple business locations each have their own networks.
+Collaboration, file sharing, and generally being on the same page are challenging for any business.
+These challenges are exacerbated when multiple business locations each have their own networks.

-But new technology has made it easier to connect multiple offices with one network.
+But modern technology has made connecting multiple offices with one network easier.
 The traditional solution was for businesses to implement Wide Area Networks (WANs) to connect remote offices.
-WANs are used to connect LANs, or Local Area Networks, which is what many businesses use as their primary network.
+WANs are used to connect LANs, or Local Area Networks, which many companies use as their primary network.
 But the overhead and installation costs for WANs are expensive, and there are better solutions today.

 Virtual Private Networks (VPNs) allow users to send and receive data securely across private networks using the internet.
 In other words, even though the internet is a public network, VPNs create a secure connection that enables your remote business locations to share data as if it was being shared on a private network.

 VPNs have several upsides.
 They provide more secure site-to-site connections, and they transfer information much faster than WANs.
 VPNs are also much less expensive since you can use a single leased line to the internet for each office, cutting down on broadband costs.

-Whether you talk to Siri on your iPhone or Alexa in your home, artificial intelligence has started to play a major role in consumers’ lives.
+Whether you talk to Siri on your iPhone or Alexa in your home, artificial intelligence (A.I) has started to play a major role in consumers’ lives.
 But these intelligent virtual assistants can do much more than give you directions to the nearest coffee shop.